mahlenmorris/VCVRack/README.md

 A small number of choices about text colors.
 There should be more, but changing the background color is not a simple as I expected.

-#### Syntax/Math Hints
+#### Syntax Hints
-Just in case you're in the middle of coding and you don't want to look up this documentation, there's some hints about the syntax of BASICally, as well as the complete list of math functions.
+Just in case you're in the middle of coding and you don't want to look up this documentation, there's some hints about the syntax of BASICally.
 You can click on a particular statement and it will be inserted into your code.

 ### Bypass Behavior